MicrosoftDocs/biztalk-docs/biztalk/technical-guides/general-biztalk-server-optimizations2.md

 ---
-description: "Learn more about: General BizTalk Server Optimizations"
+description: "Learn about general optimizations that can be used to increase BizTalk Server performance after it has been installed and configured."
 title: "General BizTalk Server Optimizations2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"